mistajide/social-media-dashboard-frontend-mentor/README.md

 # social-media-dashboard-frontend-mentor
-Social media dashboard with dark mode theme switcher. made with sass and JS
+Social media dashboard with dark mode theme switcher. challenge from front end mentor, made with sass and JS.